adamchr9024/stockAppVer2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+To read and write to .ods files in Angular, consider the following options:

+Use libraries like SheetJS (xlsx) that support .ods file formats.
+Convert .ods files to a more common format (like .xlsx or .csv) for easier manipulation.
+Implement file upload functionality to read .ods files using Angular's file input.
+Utilize the FileReader API to read the contents of the uploaded .ods file.
+Write data back to .ods format using the same libraries or convert it back after processing.
+Ensure proper handling of asynchronous operations when reading and writing files.